Open your home and your mind

 The decision to host an international student is very personal, and you may have additional questions.
 We are committed to offering you our support and encourage you to speak with our national office or your local representative to make sure all of your questions are answered.

-NOD Voices is our monthly e-newsletter where we share fun stories, helpful tips, inspiring videos, and so much more!
+Our Blog, NOD Voices, is full of fun stories, helpful tips, inspiring videos, and so much more!